 Move the firewood away from the house and stack it on a rack.
 In the flowerbeds, rake the mulch and dead leaves 12″-24″ away from the foundation.
 Trim grass and ivy away from the foundation to prevent roaches from nesting next to the house.

 Closing up cockroach entryways will help prevent a re-infestation.
 Make sure exterior doors close tightly.
+If a dime can slide under a door, a cockroach might be able to get in.
 Use weather-stripping to eliminate gaps under the doors.
 Secure the access door into the crawl space and make sure the vents are screened.
 Check the screens on the attic vents.
 Since many large roaches are attracted to light, it may be necessary to change to porch light bulb to a yellow “bug light”.

 People have tried many kinds of plant to repel cockroaches.
 Some people say that if you sprinkle crushed bay leaves in the cabinets, roaches will stay away.
 Others say that planting marigolds in the flowerbeds will keep cockroaches out of the house.